Priyanshu-Jaiswal042/FOSSEE_wevdev/README.md

 # Quick Start Guide

+Code: is partially working and the website is not deployable yet

 Get the Chemical Equipment Parameter Visualizer up and running in 10 minutes!

 ## ⚡ Prerequisites Check